 Attribution will track users through their full customer journey and apply credit (or revenue) to touchpoints that played a role in a sale.

 It’s one thing just listing all of your data.
 But realistically, you and your team aren’t going to learn anything from that.

 Instead, use your data to tell a story.

 Weave statistics together so that they frame a narrative.

 Pay-per-click adverts might not result in direct sales, but they could result in leads.

 Each of these is just one entry point for someone who saw your PPC ad to qualify themselves as a lead.

-Ruler Analytics will help you track inbound calls, forms and live chat sessions, and even better, you’ll be able to monitor which leads convert into sales.
+We’re experts when it comes to lead tracking.
+In fact, we can help you track inbound calls, forms and live chat sessions, and even better, you’ll be able to monitor which leads convert into sales.

 By understanding your lead quality, you can begin to track which campaigns, and which keywords, are working hardest for you.